 Those who have full rights of appeal include:

-- Partners, children and other dependent relatives of a UK citizen or of a person settled in UK, who are applying for a visa to come to the UK with a view to settlement.
+- Partners, children and other dependent relatives of a UK citizen, or of a person settled in the UK, who are applying for a visa to come to the UK with a view to settlement.

 - Family visitors who wish to come to the UK to visit their family member(s) in the UK.

-When the embassy gives you right to appeal, it sends you an IAFT-2 appeal form with the notice of your immigration decision and an information document which explains how to complete the appeal form.
+When the embassy gives you right to appeal, it sends you an IAFT-2 appeal form with the notice of your immigration decision.
+This also includes an information document, which explains how to complete the appeal form.

 What is a Judicial Review and How Does it Work?

-If the Home Office or UKBA has refused your application for entry clearance or leave to remain and you are not granted the right of appeal, then you can challenge by way of Judicial Review against the Home Office and UKBA.
+If the Home Office or the UKBA has refused your application for entry clearance or leave to remain and you’re not granted the right of appeal, then you can challenge by way of Judicial Review against the Home Office and the UKBA.

 You can make this challenge and apply for a Judicial Review within 3 months from the date of your refusal letter.
 This is known as ‘Pre Action Control’.
 As per civil procedure rules, the Pre Action Control notice must be sent by the applicant to the Home Office/UKBA, allowing them a minimum of 14 days to review and potentially change their decision.

-Usually, the form to apply to make application to Upper tribunal is T480.
-You should fill in this form correctly.
-You need to pay the fee required for judicial review in Upper tribunal.
-Such an application is made on paper and the court decides whether to grant or refuse the permission on paper – with or without a court hearing.
-Generally, the applications for permission for judicial review are resolved by consent at this stage which takes place after negotiations between the Treasury solicitor (which represents the Home Office and UKBA) and the solicitor of the applicant.
+Usually the form to fill in to apply to the Upper Tribunal for a Judicial Review is a T480.
+You should fill in this form correctly and will need to pay the fee required for Judicial Review in the Upper Tribunal.
+The application is made on paper and the court decides whether to grant or refuse permission on paper – with or without a court hearing.
+Generally, the applications for permission for Judicial Review are resolved by consent at this stage, which takes place after negotiations between the Treasury solicitor (which represents the Home Office and the UKBA) and the solicitor of the applicant.